Fern Township, Hubbard County, Minnesota

 Fern Township is a township in Hubbard County, Minnesota, United States.
-The population was 209 at the 2000 census.
+The population was 285 at the 2020 census.
 Fern Township was named for Fern Smith, the daughter of Seth Smith, an early homesteader.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.2 sqmi, of which 35.5 sqmi is land and 0.7 sqmi (1.88%) is water.

-Township history

-The township of Fern was surveyed in 1879 and organized jointly with Lake Hattie Township on August 6, 1898.
-The first homesteaders in the township were Seth Smith in May 1896 and Lars Lind, who filed in the fall of 1896.
-The Becida store and post office was established in 1899 and operated by Christen A. Olson and Even K. Nyhus.
-Olson and Nyhus were brothers-in-law, their wives being sisters Christi and Anna Haugan.

-The original school opened in 1899, with Cora Crawford the first teacher, who went on to become Hubbard County superintendent of schools.
-Brothers Even K. and Knute Nyhus each gave an acre of farmland for the Fern Township Cemetery.

-The first officials of Fern Township included: